pablobvch/trivia-app-ts/README.md

 This website was deployed for you via [Netlify](https://www.netlify.com/) on https://trivia-app-ts-pab.netlify.app/

+## Prerequisites

+The node_modules folder is not attached.
+Please run the command `npm install` for using the app locally

 ### The following instructions are the same that any other create-react-app's project.

 ## Available Scripts